carlosnatalino/JLT-2020-ML-Practical-Perspective/README.md

 We are releasing the following codes:

-- The implementation of the supervised learning (artificial neural network)
+- The implementation of the supervised learning (artificial neural network) [in this file](training-sl-model.ipynb)
-- The implementation of the semi-supervised learning (one-class support vector machine)
+- The implementation of the semi-supervised learning (one-class support vector machine) [in this file](training-ul-ssl-models.ipynb#Semi-supervised-learning-algorithm-(OCSVM))
-- The implementation of the unsupervised learning (DBSCAN)
+- The implementation of the unsupervised learning (DBSCAN) [in this file](training-ul-ssl-models.ipynb#Unsupervised-learning-algorithm-(DBSCAN))
-- Result analysis and plotting
+- Result analysis and plotting [in this file](plotting.ipynb)

 ![Performance results for the three ML models investigated](figures/sl_ssl_ul_performance_linear.svg)